15 WTA Staff-Picked Trails to Hike Around the State This Summer

-If you want to continue on, the Refuge River trail crosses a creek that feeds into the Columbia and continues for another 1.4 miles, making for a 2.8 mile round trip add on to the 3.8 mile hike described here.
+If you want to continue, the Refuge River trail crosses a creek that feeds into the Columbia and continues for another 1.4 miles, making for a 2.8-mile round trip add on to the 3.8-mile hike described here.

 Much of this trail is compacted gravel with a low grade, so it should be enjoyable for wheelchair users as well.
 There is one unfinished section of the Refuge River Trail that is soft sand, but you get around that section by detouring onto the Gibbons Art Walk Loop.

 > Plan your hike to Steigerwald National Wildlife Refuge using WTA’s Hiking Guide